Food in Canada was at IFT and offers this roundup of some of the great innovations and products that were there

 • Glanbia Nutritionals

-If you missed the show, next year IFT takes place in Chicago from July 12 to July 16.
+If you missed the show, there’s always next year’s IFT, which takes place in Chicago from July 12 to July 16.

 Food in Canada attended this year’s show and offers this roundup of some of the exciting and innovative products and companies we saw.